San José Small Business Rent Relief Grant 2.0

 ELIGIBLE USES OF GRANT PROCEEDS

-- Grants must be used exclusively to cover small business owners’ outstanding rent and utility debt arising from the impact of the COVID-19 pandemic from March 24, 2020 through August 19, 2021.
+- Grants must be used exclusively to cover small business owners’ outstanding rent and utility debt arising from the impact of the COVID-19 pandemic that is 60 days or more past due as of December 9th, 2022.

 - Businesses that have applied for or received a Paycheck Protection Program (PPP) loan, SBA Economic Injury Disaster loan (EIDL), CA Relief Grant or San José CDBG Microenterprise Grant money may apply for this grant.
 However, awardees must agree not to use San Jose Small Business Rent Relief grants to pay for rent that has been or will be paid for using PPP, EIDL, CA Relief Grant, San José CDBG Microenterprise or other Covid 19 relief funds.

-- Priority will be given to small businesses with 10 or fewer employees that have not received federal or State of California pandemic loans or grants to date.
+- Priority will be given to small businesses with 10 or fewer employees that have not received federal, local or State of California pandemic loans or grants to date.

 - Prescreen: Applicants fill out a pre-screen form to determine eligibility.